How to Manage Caffeine Withdrawal

 - Reduce your intake slowly.
 Allowing your body to adapt to a gradual change can minimize the intensity of your symptoms.
 For example, some coffee drinkers will start by mixing caffeinated and decaffeinated coffee.

 - Stay hydrated.
-Dehydration can cause headaches and fatigue, so it’s essential to drink plenty of water as you cut back on caffeine.
+Dehydration can cause headaches and fatigue, so drinking plenty of water as you cut back on caffeine is essential.

 - Bump up your energy level in other ways.
 You can combat low energy by eating nutrient-dense foods and getting regular exercise.